-We present the design, construction, simulation, and radioactive source testing of the PXCT detection system.
+We present the design, construction, simulation, and radioactive source testing of the LIBRA detection system.
+The system is capable of detecting all types of charged particles and photons emitted in EC/β^+ decay, which will enable us to measure the decay branching ratios for proton, α , and γ rays, and the lifetimes of resonances.
+Proton/α - γ coincidences provide information on the proton/α -emitting states in the compound nucleus and the ground and excited states of daughter nuclei, pertinent to both the entrance and exit channels for particle-induced reactions.
+Statistical analysis of the LIBRA data can provide nuclear level densities and transmission coefficients needed for calculating reaction rates using the Hauser-Feshbach statistical model.

-The system is capable of detecting all types of charged particles and photons emitted in the EC/β^+ decay, which will enable us to measure the decay branching ratios for proton, α , γ rays, and the lifetimes of resonances. $Proton/\alpha/\gamma$ coincidences will offer information on the proton/ α -emitting states in the compound nucleus and the ground and excited states of daughter nuclei, pertinent to both the entrance and exit channels for particle-induced reactions.
-Statistical analysis of the PXCT data can provide the nuclear level density and transmission coefficients needed for calculating reaction rates using the Hauser-Feshbach statistical model.
-The application of PXCT to 60Ga EC/ β + decay offers the unique advantage of obtaining all necessary quantities required for the $^{59}\mathrm{Cu}(p,\gamma)^{60}\mathrm{Zn}$ and $^{59}\mathrm{Cu}(p,\alpha)^{56}\mathrm{Ni}$ thermonuclear reaction rate calculations in a single This approach eliminates the need for experiment. separate indirect measurements of different quantities, thereby enhancing the accuracy and consistency of astrophysically relevant nuclear data.
+Applying LIBRA to 60 Ga EC/ β^+ decay offers the unique advantage of obtaining all necessary quantities required for the 59 Cu(p, γ) 60 Zn and 59 Cu(p, α) 56 Ni thermonuclear reaction rate calculations in a single experiment.
+This approach eliminates the need for separate indirect measurements of different quantities, thereby enhancing the accuracy and consistency of astrophysically relevant nuclear data.

-The PXCT system holds great potential for studying other important reaction rates in the rp-process.
-As shown in Fig. 1, 64 Ge plays an analogous role in the ZnGa cycle to that of 60 Zn in the NiCu cycle [18, 19, 134].
-One difference is that the allowed β transitions of the 0^+ 64 As ground state populate the 0^+ and 1^+ states in 64 Ge [71].
-Given the comparable $Q{\rm EC}$, half-lives, proton/ α -separation energies, and key X-ray energies (Table III), it is technically possible to extend this method to study the EC/ β^+ decay of 64 As to address the competition between the 63 Ga(p, γ) 64 Ge and 63 Ga(p, α) 60 Zn reactions.
+The LIBRA system holds great potential for studying other important reaction rates in the rp-process.
+As shown in Fig. 1, 64 Ge plays an analogous role in the ZnGa cycle to that of 60 Zn in the NiCu cycle [18, 19, 145].
+A notable difference is that the allowed β transitions of the 0^+ 64 As ground state populate the 0^+ and 1^+ states in 64 Ge [73].
+Given the comparable $Q{\rm EC}$, half-lives, proton/ α -separation energies, and key X-ray energies (Table III), it is technically feasible to utilize LIBRA for the 64 As EC/ β^+ decay experiment to address the competition between the 63 Ga(p, γ) 64 Ge and 63 Ga(p, α) 60 Zn reactions.